CortexTN/AndroidIDE/README.md

 This repository is used to manage issues, feature requests and discussions related to [AndroidIDE](https://androidide.com).

 You should report bugs and suggest features/enhancements [here](https://github.com/itsaky/AndroidIDE/issues).
 Describe the issue/request briefly.
 Provide steps to reproduce the issue.
-If you need any help, you should discuss it [here](https://github.com/itsaky/AndroidIDE/discussions).
+If you need any help, you should discuss it [here](https://t.me/androidide_discussions).

-Use [discussions](https://github.com/itsaky/AndroidIDE/discussions) to discuss any ideas, features or to ask any questions related to AndroidIDE.
+If you open a build related issue, please provide these details:
+- Device model
+- Android Version
+- Full build output

 ### Main Features
 - Supports Gradle